santoshnukala/jukebot/weeklylog.md

 Describe briefly what the main goal of your team is (so the peer reviewer has some context).
-- The overarching goal of our project is to have a neural network which will output midi files corresponding to the retro mario music midi files that are inputted.
+- The overarching goal of our project is to have a neural network that will output midi files corresponding to the retro Mario music midi files that are inputted.
-Specifically over these two weeks, we focused on how to analyze midi files and get them into a suitable format for the neural network.
+Specifically, over these two weeks, we focused on how to analyze midi files and get them into a suitable format for the neural network.
+As of Friday, October 9th, we have implemented an LSTM (Long Short-Term Memory) neural network and have tested it on ideal, one instrument piano data.
+We have attached the midi file outputted by our neural network which you can download and play.

 I. What was done this week regarding the project: If you want to include code include this in the Appendix.
 Describe what the group did (including contributions of individual